Celestial Church of Christ: Beliefs

 The CCC is a prophetic Christian church.
 Its members call themselves "Celestians", and the church is sometimes informally called “Cele”.
 The formal name of the church is inspired by a vision, in which Jesus said that Church members adore him as do the angels in heaven, and from Deuteronomy 26:15: "Look down from thy Holy habitation, from heaven, and bless thy people Israel and the land which thou hast given us, as thou didst swear to our father, a land flowing with milk and honey".

 The church claims inspiration from God through the manifestation of the Holy Spirit among the faithful.
 Its doctrinal teachings are based on the Bible, and any superstition or animist belief from African traditional religions is excluded, as in other churches in the Aladura movement.
 The church is governed by twelve major recommendations, consisting of several prohibitions, including food, common to a number of other monotheistic religions.
 Tobacco, alcohol, and the consumption of pork are forbidden.

 Church members wear white one-piece garments during worship, and must not wear their shoes whilst wearing their garments or while within the main church.
 Men and women are separated at the church.
 Menstruating women and those who have recently given birth are considered to be "unclean" and must not enter the church building or wear the garment for seven days, after which they are to be "sanctified" by the use of water, candle, sponge and soap with palm fronds.

 Members of CCC are forbidden to engage or participate in any form of idolatry, fetish ceremony or cults, black magic and charms.
 Only men who are "anointed" are allowed access to the altar.
 Services often use candles and perfumes during prayers.
 The church uses English language Bibles, as well as Yoruba translated versions.

 The church supposedly takes elements from Ogu and Yoruba thought.
 It also has strong similarities to the "purification movements" against paganism that are relatively common in African Christianity.
 Oshoffa believed he had a mission to combat "Satan, 'fetish priests' and other 'powers of darkness'" (see Marburg colloquy).

 Imeko Convocation

 Every December, usually, between the 21st and 24th, the church hosts an international event called the Imeko Convocation.
-It is mandated that every member of CCC attends as a pilgrim.
+It is mandated that every member of CCC attend as a pilgrim.
 The CCC believes the event attendance is a mandate made by Oshoffa following his declaration that God had chosen Imeko as the New Jerusalem for the fold.